 1. The Balboa Baby Adjustable Sling

 Slings, aka the over-the-shoulder baby holder, are very popular, especially in the communities that are big into attachment parenting, like where I live in Berkeley.
-The only issue I found is that you have to get the dog -– er, baby -– positioned just right so he doesn’t fall out when he stretches.
+The only issue I found is that you have to get the dog -– er, baby -– positioned just right so he doesn’t fall out when he stretches, or get swallowed up whole.

 Still, I found it both comfortable and easy to carry 20 pounds of dog hands-free.
 This brand has a padded shoulder strap, which I appreciate.
 I think I’ve found a new way to take Rusty on the subway.